DaniRuizPerez/CharacterRecognizerLeagueOfLegends/README.md

 ## Execution

 You will need Matlab and to execute the file [processALL.m](https://github.com/DaniRuizPerez/CharacterRecognizerLeagueOfLegends/blob/master/Code/processALL.mf) with the desired image and displacement.
 This is set up to recognize all the supported champions and different backgrounds.
-A great testing file is [processALL.m](https://github.com/DaniRuizPerez/CharacterRecognizerLeagueOfLegends/blob/master/Code/All.png)
+A great testing file is [All.png](https://github.com/DaniRuizPerez/CharacterRecognizerLeagueOfLegends/blob/master/Code/All.png), which is the one used in the demonstration video [VideoDemo.mp4](https://github.com/DaniRuizPerez/CharacterRecognizerLeagueOfLegends/blob/master/Code/VideoDemo.mp4)

 ## Further explanation